A martingale analysis of first passage times of time-dependent Wiener diffusion models: Notation and terminology

-The initial condition is now a random variable $X_{i-1}$ defined as $x(t_{i-1})$ conditioned on no decision until time $t_{i-1}$, i.e., the density of $X_{i-1}$ is the conditional distribution of $x(t_{i-1})$ given that $\tau > t_{i-1}$.
-Thus, the random variable $X_{i-1}$ corresponds to realizations of the MSDDM that remain within the thresholds $\pm z$ until time $t_{i-1}$.
-Note that $X_0$ is a point mass distribution centered at $x_0$.
+where the initial condition $X_{i-1}$ is a random variable defined as $x(t_{i-1})$ conditioned on there being no decision (threshold-crossing) before time $t_{i-1}$.
+More precisely, the density of $X_{i-1}$ is the conditional distribution of $x(t_{i-1})$ given that $\tau > t_{i-1}$.
+Thus, the random variable $X_{i-1}$ corresponds to realizations of the {\sfr multistage model} that remain within the thresholds $\pm \zeta$ until time $t_{i-1}$. {For the first stage, $X_0$ could be a point mass centered at $x_0$, or it may be a random variable capturing the variability in starting points~\citep{Ratcliff1998}.
+The key difference between \eqref{eq:ddm-i} and the single-stage process \eqref{eq:pure-ddm} is that the initial condition $X_{i-1}$ {\sfr is a} random variable whose distribution is determined by previous stages. }